 More importantly, though, the diet ignores key healthy eating principles – including the importance of fruit and veg, the benefits of whole-grains and fibre and the health benefits achieved by selecting from a variety of food groups.
 For these reasons the diet is likely to be nutritionally imbalanced.

-As a result of following a low-carb diet people sometimes experience the following:
+As a result of following a restrictive, low-carb diet people sometimes experience the following:

 - Lack of energy, fatigue and dizziness because of the low levels of carbs